 The Food and Drug Administration on Wednesday announced approval for Zydelig (idelalisib) to treat patients with chronic lymphocytic leukemia, relapsed follicular B-cell non-Hodgkin lymphoma and relapsed small lymphocytic lymphoma.

-Mylan on Thursday announced that the U.S. District Court for the district of New Jersey granted its motion for a permanent injunction against GlaxoSmithKline in relation to paroxetine CR, the generic version of GSK's Paxil CR.
+Mylan on Wednesday announced that U.S. District Court for the district of New Jersey granted a temporary restraining order against Apotex Inc. and Apotex Corp. relating to Paroxetine CR.